Weekend Relief Social Work Clinician- (.001 FTE, Days)

 .001 FTE, 8 Hour Day Shifts Weekend Relief Social Work Clinician

-As a member of a multidisciplinary health care team, Medical Social Workers provide appropriate intervention services and/or discharge planning to patients and/or clients as well as their families receiving services within any department of the Stanford University Medical Center.
+As a member of a multidisciplinary health care team, the Social Work Clinician provides appropriate intervention services and/or discharge planning to patients and/or clients as well as their families receiving services within any department of the Lucile Packard Children’s Hospital Stanford.
 Work typically involves a variety of bio-psycho-social issues, assessment of the social needs as related to the patient's/client's health status, and the development of a plan of services, including advocacy, discharge planning, referrals and practical assistance necessary to accomplish desired objectives.
 Provides consultation, orientation and training to health care staff on the effects of bio-psycho-social, cultural and economic issues on the management of patient/client health needs.

-Collaborates with interdisciplinary health care teams to treat and plan for the social and medical needs of patients by consulting with other providers and making referrals.
+- Collaborates with interdisciplinary health care teams to treat and plan for the social and medical needs of patients by consulting with other providers and making referrals.
 Devises, develops and implements treatment plans as necessary.
 May make a diagnosis as part of a treatment plan.

 - Conducts initial assessment of all new patients to evaluate social, emotional and physical needs by applying social work theories and techniques; interviews and evaluates patients and family members.
 Identifies factors which may interfere with obtaining maximum benefits from treatment.

-Develops and implements patient management plans, including the coordination of referrals to specialty and social services, the recording of progress notes and the provision of continuity of care.
+- Develops and implements patient management plans, including the coordination of referrals to specialty and social services, the recording of progress notes and the provision of continuity of care.
 Helps clients cope with environmental and psychological issues of illness by explaining options and treatments as well as making appropriate referrals.

-Manages assigned caseload.
+- Manages assigned caseload.
 Prepares and maintains records and makes written and oral reports to document case activity concerning patient care, counseling and therapeutic activities in accordance with department, hospital, medical center and/or health system policies.
 Prepares reports and other documents concerning patients.

-Participates in monitoring and evaluating the quality and appropriateness of patient care.
+- Participates in monitoring and evaluating the quality and appropriateness of patient care.

-Provides supportive counseling, grief counseling, crisis intervention and other appropriate therapeutic services to assist patients and families in coping with presenting symptoms and problems such as, for example, coping with illness, accepting medical recommendations, and loss of function.
+- Provides supportive counseling, grief counseling, crisis intervention and other appropriate therapeutic services to assist patients and families in coping with presenting symptoms and problems such as, for example, coping with illness, accepting medical recommendations, and loss of function.
 Provides education to patients and families around issues related to adaptation to the patient's diagnosis, illness, treatment and/or life situation.

 Education: Master's degree in Social Work (MSW) from an accredited college or university; OR be within forty-five (45) days of completion of the requirements for graduation with an MSW from an accredited college or university.
 Candidates who meet this qualification and furnish a letter from the Dean of the School Work where they are a student in good standing attesting to this may receive a conditional offer of employment.
 Such new hires must provide proof of possession of an MSW degree from an accredited college or university within forty-five (45) days of their date of hire, as a condition of continued employment.